digitalfortress-tech/typeahead-standalone/README.md

  ```
  Now if we wish to use the the text defined in the `color` property to appear as the suggestions, then the **identifier** must be set to **color**. (i.e. `identifier: "color"`)
 - **dataTokens**: `dataTokens: string[]` is an _optional_ property.
 It accepts an array of strings which represent the properties of the source object that should be added to the search index.
 This can be best understood with an example.
 Lets take the same example data source as shown above.
 What if you wanted to search colors by another property(_colorCode_) and not just by its identifier(_color_) ?
 That's exactly where **dataTokens** comes in.
 Set `dataTokens: ["colorCode"]`.
 If you now search for "**YW**", the suggestion "Yellow" pops up as expected.
-- **groupIdentifier**: If you wish to group your suggestions, set the groupIdentifier property.
+- **groupKey**: If you wish to group your suggestions, set the groupKey property.
 This is an optional property.
-Again, going with the same example data source as above, when you set `groupIdentifier: "shade"`, suggestions will be grouped by the property "**shade**".
+Again, going with the same example data source as above, when you set `groupKey: "shade"`, suggestions will be grouped by the property "**shade**".
 In this example, the colors _Green_ and _Olive_ will appear under the group "**Greenish**" (`shade`) whereas the color _Yellow_ will have no group.
 - **identity**: The `identity()` function is used to determine uniqueness of each suggestion.
 It receives the suggestion as a parameter and must return a string unique to the given suggestion.
 This is an optional property and it defaults to returning the `identifier`.
 However, the default value might not work everytime.
 For example, consider the following code -
 ```javascript
 /* Example Data source of Songs */